jspreadsheet/ce/README.md

 ### Jexcel CE 3.0.1

 jExcel CE v3 is a complete rebuilt JavaScript Vanilla version.
 For that reason it was not possible to keep a complete compatibility with the previous version.
-If you are upgrating you might need to implement a few updates in your code.
+If you are upgrading you might need to implement a few updates in your code.
-If you have questions, you can review the article upgrating from jExcel CE v2 or Handsontable.
+If you have questions, you can review the article upgrading from jExcel CE v2 or Handsontable.

 The jExcel CE v3 brings lot of great new features: